Piet Zwart: Zwart's Industrial Design

 In the Netherlands immediately before World War II, activity in the design field grew rapidly, calling for new solutions to functional problems.
 In 1938 Zwart's prefabricated kitchen consisting of independent units was brought out on the Dutch market, revolutionising kitchen interiors which also illustrated the creativity of mass-production of useful objects.

 In 1930, Zwart was employed by the Bruynzeel Company.
 First he designed their annual calendars and other commercial items.
 He helped with other areas of the company, too.
 He was the first to design a kitchen for mass production.
 Zwart is best known for his design of the Bruynzeel modular kitchen in 1937, which is still available today.
 The design reflects graphic organization and it is considered mass-production.
 The design was highly-progressive for its time.
 Zwart's Bruynzeel Modular Kitchen was exhibited in Germany-Netherlands: Interactions 1920–1940 at the Haags Gemeentemuseum.
 This was an example of a 'rational kitchen.'

 Awards

 In 2000, Zwart was awarded the "Designer of the Century" award by the Association of Dutch Designers.

+The BNO Piet Zwart Award (since 1983), conferred by the Association of Dutch Designers, is named after Piet Zwart.